 Effective October 1, 2004, the Authority was granted Critical Access Hospital (CAH) designation by the Medicare program.
 The CAH designation places certain restrictions on daily acute care inpatient census and an annual, average length of stay of acute care inpatients.
 Inpatient acute care and outpatient services rendered to Medicare program beneficiaries are paid based on a cost reimbursement methodology.
-The Authority is reimbursed for certain reimbursable items at a tentative rate with final settlement determined after submission of annual cost reports by the Authority and audits thereof by the Medicare program and the appropriateness of their admission are subject to an independent review by a peer review organization under contract with the Authority.
+The Authority is reimbursed for certain reimbursable items at a tentative rate with final settlement determined after submission of annual cost reports by the Authority and audits thereof by the Medicare Administrative Contractor (MAC).
+The Authority's classification of patients under the Medicare program and the appropriateness of their admission are subject to an independent review by a peer review organization under contract with the Authority.
 The Authority's Medicare cost reports have been audited by the MAC through December 31, 2014.